- April 13, 2023

 Once a project is approved, the BLM or the Forest Service remains responsible for maintaining appropriate oversight.
 This includes monitoring and inspections of the projects until they are ultimately decommissioned and the land is properly restored.

 The BLM recently updated its projections for a substantial increase in the operations of solar projects on BLM-managed lands in 2024.
-The projected permitting megawatts will increase 142% from this year to next year, markedly higher than the 55% increase from 2022 to 2023.
+The projected permitting megawatts will increase 142% from 2023 to 2024, markedly higher than the 55% increase from 2022 to 2023.

 Energy Development Incentives